ihsanfadil/datavis-healy/README.md

-# Data visualization: a practical introduction by Kieran Healy
+# Data Visualization: A Practical Introduction by Kieran Healy